 Located along the northeast shore of the Big Island of Hawaii on the Hamakua Coast is the Waipi’o Valley.
 Lush green with steep cliffs it is the largest and most southern of the seven valleys on the windward side of the Kohala Mountains.
 The Waipi’o Valley is a mile wide at the coastline and almost six miles deep and the beautiful black sand beach often appears in motion pictures.

 On both sides of the valley, there are cliffs reaching almost 2000 feet with hundreds of cascading waterfalls, including one of Hawaii’s most famous waterfalls – Hi’ilawe.
-We drove up to the valley had a picnic nearby and enjoyed the seeing the celebrated falls from the road.
+We drove up to the valley had a picnic nearby and enjoyed seeing the celebrated falls from the road.
 Waipi’o Valley is one of the most beautiful places we have seen.
-On the way to the valley we saw tropical fields, orange and lime trees.
+On the way to the valley, we saw tropical fields, orange and lime trees.
 You can arrange to go on hikes or ride horses here.

 A little picnic in Waipi’o Valley

 We loved the black sand beaches in the Big Island of Hawaii, playing in the sand and watching the beautiful sunsets in shades of pink and purple was an everyday affair.
 The kids enjoyed looking for the Hawaii Green Sea turtles.
 The green turtle is listed as endangered by the International Union for the Conservation of Nature.
 In 1978.
 Green turtles were a source of food, tools, and ornamentation for early Hawaiians but fortunately not anymore.
 We were lucky that one afternoon we saw a couple of them sunning on the beach.

 See the stars from the top of the Mauna Kea